ChengshuaiZhao0/ChengshuaiZhao0.github.io/_pages/about.md

 I am **Chengshuai Zhao** (he/him), a second-year Ph.D. student in Computer Science at Arizona State University (ASU).
 I am currently a member of the [Data Mining and Machine Learning Lab (DMML)](https://dmml.asu.edu/), advised by Prof. [Huan Liu](https://search.asu.edu/profile/255975).

 I completed my undergraduate studies at Huazhong Agricultural University (HZAU) and the University of California, Irvine (UCI).
-During that time, I conducted research in the BioMedical Big Data Mining (BBDM) Lab, advised by Prof. [Wen Zhang](http://zhangwenlab.cn/indexen.html).
-I also worked as a research intern at the AI Research and Innovation Laboratory, Westlake University, collaborating closely with Prof. [Jun Xia](https://junxia97.github.io/) and Prof. [Stan Z. Li](https://en.westlake.edu.cn/faculty/stan-zq-li.html).
+During that time, I conducted research in the BioMedical Big Data Mining Lab, advised by Prof. [Wen Zhang](http://zhangwenlab.cn/indexen.html).
+I also worked as a research intern at the AI Research and Innovation Laboratory at Westlake University, collaborating closely with Prof. [Jun Xia](https://junxia97.github.io/) and Prof. [Stan Z. Li](https://en.westlake.edu.cn/faculty/stan-zq-li.html).

 My research interests broadly span **Data Mining, AI for Science, Representation Learning, and Large Language Models**.
 I am passionate about developing machine learning systems that are more **generalizable, explainable, and capable in driving knowledge discovery**.